 This saying should hang on the wall of every child’s bedroom.

 If not, the Bible verse Ephesians 6:2 will do as well.
+Please look it up!

-Also, it behooves us all to remember that parents still supporting children who are above 21 years of age is performing a sacrificial act of supererogation – providing commendably above and beyond what moral duty requires.
+Also, it behooves us all to remember that parents still supporting children who are above 21 years of age are performing a sacrificial act of supererogation – providing commendably above and beyond what moral duty requires.